platocrat/personality-lab/README.md

 3. **Upgrade if Necessary:**
     - The free ngrok plan has limitations (e.g., only 2 connections/devices per URL, tunnels expire after a certain time).
     - Consider upgrading if you need persistent tunnels or additional features.

+### 14.2.
+Visual Studio Code port Forwarding

+Visual Studio Code has a native Port Forwarding feature that lets you forward a port to access your locally running services over the internet.

+This allows you to continue to expose any port over either HTTP or HTTPS, and either publicly or privately.

+#### 14.2.1.
+Using VSCode's port forwarding

+VCode's port forwarding feature can be found by pressing `CMD` + `J` on a Mac.
+This command opens up the `TERMINAL`, which also includes the `PORTS` along the row of tabs.

+For example, to expose `next-app` to the internet for other devices to connect to your `localhost` server, do the following:

+1. Press `CMD`+ `J` and then click on the "PORT" tab.
+2. In the `package.json` for `next-app`, make sure that the Node script named, `dev`, includes the `--experimental-https` flag.
+3. Start the Next.js server by going to the "TERMINAL" tab, and then running:

+    ```zsh
+    npx turbo dev
+    ```

+4. Go back to the "PORTS" tab and click on the "Forward a Port" button.
+5. Enter port `3000` for the port number, which is the default port the Next.js server runs on.
+6. Press ENTER
+7. (Optional) Right-click on the row for the newly forwarded port, go to "Change Port Protocol", and select "HTTPS", to match the protocol that the `next-app` server uses when running the `dev` script.
+8. (Optional) Right-click on the same row again and change "Port Visibility" from "Private" to "Public".
+This allows the API request to `/api/v1/auth/log-in` to be made without issues, since cookies are only set if the URL's protocol is HTTPS, denoted by the `httpOnly` flag when setting the user-auth cookie:

+    ```typescript
+      cookies().set(COOKIE_NAME, token, {
+        httpOnly: true,
+        secure: true,
+        sameSite: 'strict',
+        path: '/',
+      })
+    ```

+9. Go to the "Forwarded Address" on any device and use your application like normal.

 --------------------